 As I write very often programs containing threads - in music applications or in communication applications - I need a working thread model.
-I C++ I used the Windows threads (see CreateThread() and EnterCriticalSection()) and under Linux the Phreads library with success.
+I C++ I used with success the Windows threads (see CreateThread() and EnterCriticalSection()) and under Linux the POSIXPhreads library (=POSIX standard 1003.1c-1995).

 In D things seem a littler better as the language offers some keywords for synchronization like synchronized or shared.
 Threads are offered in the Phobos standard library.
 As ususal the D documentation is not very clear - neither on synchronization nor on threads.

 The main difference to other programming languages is that D uses thread local storage (TLS) where other languages use global storage So if you want to access global variables from threads you have to declare them as shared.
 This attribute seems to guarantee synchronized access which is essential for write operations.
 If you want to synchronize yourself the access to thread common variables then you should use the keyword __gshared.

 My sample programs try to implement this picture:

 The main program creates three threads.
 These threads try to increment a thread-external variable commonCount.
 As "increment" means: write this variable we need a synchronization mechanism.
 In many programming languages you have to use mutexes or semaphores or critical sections - constructs which are not always covered by the languages but rather by the operating systems.